 Deforestation and solutions; including reforestation |

-The greatest percentage levels of national deforestation is in countries that contain portions of the Amazon Rainforest, most notably - Brazil.
+The greatest percentage levels of national deforestation are in countries that contain portions of the Amazon Rainforest, most notably - Brazil.
 The Amazon has the greatest deforestation rate of any large forest in the world.
 Some highly forested countries, like the Philippines and Indonesia, used to be almost completely forested; and as of today, have had over half of their forests removed; yet still - the Amazon represents the most egregious rate of deforestation.

 Forests have been destroyed at an incredible rate for hundreds of years, both in the Amazon, and across the globe.
 Stopping deforestation is the obvious solution to the problem.
-Serious organizations committed to stopping deforestation in various global regions include: Canadian Forestry Association, The Rainforest Alliance, Amazon Watch, and Conservation International.
+Serious organizations committed to stopping deforestation in various global regions include the Canadian Forestry Association, The Rainforest Alliance, Amazon Watch, and Conservation International.

 Countries, states, and provinces, around the world, should make a concerted effort to invest more in planting forests, planting trees in planned urban green spaces, and setting aside land for nature reserves.
 "Under the Paris Climate Agreement, India has pledged to increase its forests by a massive 95 million hectares by 2030.
 In 2017 around 1.5 million volunteers planted more than 66 million trees in a record-breaking 12 hours in the state of Madhya Pradesh."
 FROM - bbc.com/news

-Another successful reforestation effort is forest being planted for ecological, social, and economic development in Sub-Saharan Africa, just at the southern border of the Sahara, organized by Greenpop.; and supported mostly by private donors and philanthropic non-profit organization..
-Greenpop's mission is to plant trees, to restore degraded forest areas, increase biodiversity, help communities across Africa meet the UN's Sustainable Development Goals, and expand ecosystem services across Africa.
+Another successful reforestation effort is forest being planted for ecological, social, and economic development in Sub-Saharan Africa, just at the southern border of the Sahara, organized by Greenpop.; and supported mostly by private donors and philanthropic non-profit organizations.
+Greenpop's mission is to plant trees, restore degraded forest areas, increase biodiversity, help communities across Africa meet the UN's Sustainable Development Goals, and expand ecosystem services across Africa.

-An example of an organization dedicated to reforestation, supported by philanthropic non-profits run by some of the world's best known corporations; including Google and Amazon - is Trees for the Future.
+An example of an organization dedicated to reforestation, supported by philanthropic non-profits run by some of the world's best-known corporations; including Google and Amazon - is Trees for the Future.
 Trees for the Future is an agroforestry organization working with local populations to improve livelihoods and restore degraded lands to sustainable productivity through tree planting; in Africa, Asia, and Latin America.
 Trees for the Future's efforts are aimed at stopping deforestation, engaging local communities in reforestation and sustainable agriculture; and aiding the mitigation of climate change through investments to help restore, maintain, and protect ecosystems.

 Please see more information from Project Drawdown on Protecting Forests.